laurgao/qaoa-weighted-maxcut/README.md

 ---

 Yup the notebooks right now are pretty messy.
 I started writing my own code starting from 8.ipynb.
-I spent a good first hour trying to make all my variables "politically correct", having a space for all user inputs in one place, etc. But now...
+I spent a good first hour trying to make all my variables "politically correct", having a space for all user inputs in one place, wanting to explain how the algorithm works in every line of code.
+But now...

 11 is filled with comments from debugging.
 I should go through and clean it up.
 But as I'm writing this, I have 6 mins left before submissions...